Finland–NATO relations: 1991–1995: Immediate aftermath of the Cold War

 Following the dissolution of the Soviet Union between 1988 and 1991, the threat posed to Finland's independence was diminished.
-NATO emphasised its Open Door Policy to admitting new members, and many former Eastern Bloc and post-Soviet states joined the alliance in the 1990s and 2000s.
-However, across multiple subsequent governments the Finnish position was that joining NATO was not necessary, and it was preferable to retain an independent defence policy, though if conditions changed the country had the right to exercise the option to join NATO.
-Removing barriers to effectively exercising the option to join an alliance (for example, by increasing interopability) is a part of this policy.
-The country did move away from neutrality during this period though, joining the European Union in 1995 which required adopting its Common Foreign and Security Policy.
+NATO emphasized its open door policy to admitting new members, and many former Eastern Bloc and post-Soviet states joined the alliance in the 1990s and 2000s.
+Through subsequent governments the Finnish position was that joining NATO was unnecessary, and it was preferable to retain an independent defence policy, though if conditions changed the country had the right to exercise the option to join NATO.
+Removing barriers to effectively exercising the option to join an alliance (for example, by increasing interoperability) is a part of this policy.
+Finland joined NATO's Partnership for Peace in 1994.